3rd bridge: Without the 3rd bridge

 The sound effect can be achieved without an additional 3rd bridge or extended tail piece.
 If the player presses on a fret (not behind it, as with standard fretting) and strums the string at the head side, the resonance comes through.
 Again, on harmonic positions the result is much louder and clearer than on the inharmonic fret positions.
-The 5th, 7th, 12th and 19th fret generate low-frequency humming overtones with the complementary tone, which is usually played in the regular way.
-This playing technique causes a smooth, round multiphonic sound.
-By muting the resonating part and letting it go after the pluck it sounds like an inverse recorded sound.
-On all other positions the tone is more undefined and comes with higher pitched lower volume overtones.
-With heavy distortion these tones can become more clear.
+The 5th, 7th, 12th, and 19th frets generate low-frequency humming overtones with the complementary tone, which is usually played in the regular way.
+This playing technique causes a smooth, round, multiphonic sound.
+By muting the resonating part and letting it go after the pluck, it sounds like an inverse recorded sound.
+On all other positions, the tone is more undefined and comes with higher-pitched, lower-volume overtones.
+With heavy distortion, these tones can become more clear.

 Bowing behind the bridge

 The technique is widely used in many modern classical works on bowing instruments.
 The extended technique involves bowing the instrument on the afterlength, the short length of string behind the bridge.
 The tone is very high and squeaky.
 By playing the instrument at a string part behind the bridge, the opposed part starts to resonate.
 The tone is louder at harmonic relations of the bridge string length.
 On violins, the tone can be very high, even above the range of human hearing.
 Depending on the instrument, the pitch of the tones may or may not be perceived (cellos and double basses are more likely to produce recognizable pitches because of their longer strings).
 This technique is used extensively in Krzysztof Penderecki's Threnody to the Victims of Hiroshima.
-Another example is found in Ferde Grofé’s Grand Canyon Suite where bowing behind the bridge in a violin cadenza represents a donkey’s braying.
+Another example is found in Ferde Grofé’s Grand Canyon Suite, where bowing behind the bridge in a violin cadenza represents a donkey’s braying.